nw2190/ConvPDE/Poisson_Varying_Domain/README.md

 * `--use_prob_loss` - use the probabilistic loss function for training

 ##### `Train_Model.sh`
 Bash script with a collection of predefined configurations available for training.
-In particular, the script provides training configurations which can be executed via `./Train_Model.sh *` where `*` denotes an integer label corresponding to one of the following setups:
+In particular, the script provides training configurations which can be executed using the `./Train_Model.sh *` command with an integer argument `*` corresponding to one of the following setups:
 * `1` - Probabilistic loss
 * `2` - MSE loss
 * `3` - MSE loss without boundary term